Aldosterone, Hyperaldosteronism, and Hypoaldosteronism

 The outer layer of the adrenal gland is called the cortex and the inner layer is called the medulla.
 Each layer secretes different chemicals, as shown in the diagram above.

-Aldosterone and the Kidneys
+The Adrenal Glands and the Kidneys

 There are two adrenal glands, one on top of each kidney.
 The right adrenal gland (from the owner's point of view) has a triangular shape.
 The left one is shaped like a half-moon.
 Aldosterone is made by the outer layer of the adrenal glands, which is known as the adrenal cortex.